votesUP Manual

 Token accounts are a good choice if you do not know the participants in advance or your participants have no or only limited access to an email address.

 These access tokens can be generated automatically by votesUP.
 The corresponding function can be found in the participants manager.
 Depending on your security requirements, you can configure how many characters the tokens should have.
-The default length is six characters.
+The default token length is eight characters.
 There is no difference between upper and lower case letters.

-The tokens are only anonymous as long as they are distributed anonymously (e.g. when each participant a printed token from a basket).
+The tokens are only anonymous as long as they are distributed anonymously (e.g. when each participant takes a printed token from a basket).

 In mixed mode, both email accounts and token accounts can log on to your event.